huggingface/peft/docs/source/developer_guides/troubleshooting.md

 ### Extending the vocabulary

-For many language fine-tuning tasks, it's necessary to extend the vocabulary of the model, since new tokens are being introduced.
-When this is done, the embedding layer needs to be extended to account for the new tokens.
-But this means that the embedding layer should be stored in addition to the adapter weights when saving the adapter.
+For many language fine-tuning tasks, extending the model's vocabulary is necessary since new tokens are being introduced.
+This requires extending the embedding layer to account for the new tokens and also storing the embedding layer in addition to the adapter weights when saving the adapter.

-To ensure that this works, add the embedding layer to the `target_modules` of the config.
-As an example, for Mistral, the config could look like this:
+Save the embedding layer by adding it to the `target_modules` of the config.
+The embedding layer name must follow the standard naming scheme from Transformers.
+For example, the Mistral config could look like this:

 ```python
 config = LoraConfig(..., target_modules=["embed_tokens", "lm_head", "q_proj", "v_proj"])
 ```

-Then, PEFT will automatically take care of storing the embedding layer when saving the adapter.
-However, for this to work, the name of the embedding layer needs to follow the standard naming scheme of 🤗 Transformers.
-If it doesn't, you can manually pass `save_embedding_layers=True` when saving the adapter:
+Once added to `target_modules`, PEFT automatically stores the embedding layer when saving the adapter if the model has the [`~transformers.PreTrainedModel.get_input_embeddings`] and [`~transformers.PreTrainedModel.get_output_embeddings`].
+This is generally the case for Transformers models.

+If the model's embedding layer doesn't follow the Transformer's naming scheme, you can still save it by manually passing `save_embedding_layers=True` when saving the adapter:

 ```python
 model = get_peft_model(...)